African wild dog: Description

 The fur of the African wild dog differs significantly from that of other canids, consisting entirely of stiff bristle-hairs with no underfur.
-It gradually loses its fur as it ages, with older individuals being almost naked.
 Colour variation is extreme, and may serve in visual identification, as African wild dogs can recognise each other at distances of 50–100 m.
 Some geographic variation is seen in coat colour, with northeastern African specimens tending to be predominantly black with small white and yellow patches, while southern African ones are more brightly coloured, sporting a mix of brown, black and white coats.
 Much of the species' coat patterning occurs on the trunk and legs.
 Little variation in facial markings occurs, with the muzzle being black, gradually shading into brown on the cheeks and forehead.
 A black line extends up the forehead, turning blackish-brown on the back of the ears.
 A few specimens sport a brown teardrop-shaped mark below the eyes.
 The back of the head and neck are either brown or yellow.
 A white patch occasionally occurs behind the fore legs, with some specimens having completely white fore legs, chests and throats.
 The tail is usually white at the tip, black in the middle and brown at the base.
 Some specimens lack the white tip entirely, or may have black fur below the white tip.
-These coat patterns can be asymmetrical, with the left side of the body often having different markings from that of the right.
+These coat patterns can be asymmetrical, with the left side of the body often having different markings from the right.

-Genetics

-The African wild dog has 78 chromosomes, the same number that species of the genus Canis have.
-However, they are unable to be bred with other canids.
+Distribution and habitat

+The African wild dog occurs foremost in Southern and East Africa.

+It is rare in North Africa and mostly absent in West Africa, with the only potentially viable population occurring in Senegal's Niokolo-Koba National Park.
+It is occasionally sighted in other parts of Senegal, Guinea and Mali.
+Its distribution is patchy in East Africa.

+It inhabits mostly savannas and arid zones, generally avoiding forested areas.
+This preference is likely linked to its hunting habits, which require open areas that do not obstruct vision or impede pursuit.
+It travels through scrubland, woodland and montane areas in pursuit of prey.
+A forest-dwelling population has been identified in the Harenna Forest, a wet montane forest up to an elevation of 2400 m in the Bale Mountains of Ethiopia.
+At least one record exists of a pack being sighted on the summit of Mount Kilimanjaro.
+In Zimbabwe, it has been recorded at the elevation of 1800 m.
+In Ethiopia, several packs were sighted at elevations of 1900 to 2800 m, and a dead individual was found in June 1995 at 4050 m on the Sanetti Plateau.
+A stable population comprising more than 370 individuals is present in Kruger National Park.